Cruise Passengers Seek Answers After 3 Deaths, Illnesses Plague Ship

 However, hours before Oceanwide Expeditions’ statement, the WHO said in a May 3 post on X, formerly Twitter, that the passenger who is currently ill has been confirmed by a laboratory test to have contracted hantavirus.

-Presently, the MV Hondius has been barred from docking at Cape Verde, an island nation in the Atlantic Ocean off the coast of West Africa.
-It remains anchored offshore of Cape Verde’s capital city, Praia.
+As word of a possible hantavirus outbreak aboard the MV Hondius became known, the cruise ship was barred from docking at Cape Verde, an island nation in the Atlantic Ocean off the coast of West Africa.

-Among the 149 people on board, 17 are American.
+Among the 146 people remaining on board, 17 are American.

 See the WHO’s full post on the illnesses aboard the MV Hondius, here: